 Where a customer or client is handling an animal, a competent member of staff must ensure the interaction is appropriate and is stopped if the animal shows sign of fear, suffering or fatigue

 Animals which may be aggressive must only be handled by, or in the presence of, competent staff.
+This is vague – all animals are capable of aggression

 Customers, especially children, handling animals prior to purchase must be supervised and offered facilities (and encouraged) to clean their hands before and afterwards (e.g. hand sanitisers).
 Where gross faecal or urinary contamination is present customers must be offered facilities to wash their hands.